 We turned around and this time showed the prescription for aspirin, and were allowed entry.

 Although the music outside the club was techno trance dance music, inside the music was different.
 It was ambient music.
 Very mellow.
 People were at tables socializing.
 Some eating.
 Some just talking.
-Dr. Jerrard walking toward us.
+Dr. Jerrard walked toward us.

 “I’m glad you figured out my cryptic invitation,” she said with a smile.
 “I need to be very careful at the hospital.
 These days, healthcare is considered a matter of homeland security.
 There’s such a high concern about biohazards and viral warfare.”

 “Dr. Jerrard…” my wife said, beginning to ask a question.

-“Hey, you guys can call me Steph.
+“Hey, you can call me Steph.
 Believe me, I’m sick of the formalities and impersonal institutionalism of modern medical facilities.
 I’m actually trained in a very different kind of medicine.”

 She guided us toward a table, and kept talking, apparently not concerned about the people around us.
 “At the hospital, everything we say and do is monitored.
 Back in 2013, when the NSA’s Utah spy center went online, our hospital surveillance was shunted over to that facility.
 It’s a 2 billion dollar, heavily fortified, 25,000 square foot data center with a 60,000 ton cooling system to keep the high powered processors from melting down.
 That’s enclosed in 1 million square feet of surveillance and security costing more than $10 million dollars.” [source]